Squatting in a residential building as a long-term trespasser is a criminal offence. How might this affect you?

 The informal residential tenant

-An unscrupulous landlord might claim to the police that you are a squatter and seek to remove you on that basis.
-It would be a fairly transparent ruse, though, as you have plenty of evidence (tenancy agreement, bills, correspondence, rent payments) that you are not a squatter.
+An unscrupulous landlord might claim to the police that a tenant is a squatter and seek to remove them on that basis.
+However tenants normally have plenty of evidence (tenancy agreement, bills, correspondence, rent payments) to show that they are not a squatter.

-You might have a defence to the charge if you did not enter as a trespasser (ie you had a tenancy, licence or consent from someone who wasn’t a trespasser), if you didn’t know and ought not to have known you were a trespasser, or if you have not lived in the building.
+A squatter might have a defence to the charge if they did not enter as a trespasser (ie they had a tenancy, licence or consent from someone who wasn’t a trespasser), if they didn’t know and ought not to have known they were a trespasser, or if they have not lived in the building.